Skip to Content

 2015 Eight-Hour Ozone Standard (2015 to Present)

-On October 1, 2015, the United States Environmental Protection Agency (EPA) revised the primary and secondary eight-hour ozone standards to 0.070 parts per million (ppm).
+On October 1, 2015, the U.S. Environmental Protection Agency (EPA) revised the primary and secondary eight-hour ozone standards to 0.070 parts per million (ppm).
 The 2015 eight-hour ozone NAAQS became effective on December 28, 2015 ( 80 FR 65291 ).
-On June 4, 2018 the EPA designated a nine-county DFW area including Collin, Dallas, Denton, Ellis, Johnson, Kaufman, Parker, Tarrant, and Wise Counites as marginal nonattainment ( 83 FR 25776 ).
+On June 4, 2018, EPA designated a nine-county DFW area including Collin, Dallas, Denton, Ellis, Johnson, Kaufman, Parker, Tarrant, and Wise Counites as marginal nonattainment ( 83 FR 25776 ).
 Rockwall County, which is designated nonattainment for the 2008 eight-hour ozone NAAQS, was not included in the DFW 2015 eight-hour ozone nonattainment area and was designated attainment (for more information, visit the State Ozone Designation Recommendation webpage).
 Under a marginal classification, the DFW area was required to attain the 2015 eight-hour ozone standard by the end of 2020 to meet an August 3, 2021 attainment date.

 On June 10, 2020, the commission adopted the Emissions Inventory (EI) SIP Revision for the 2015 Eight-Hour Ozone NAAQS to satisfy the federal Clean Air Act (FCAA), §172(c)(3) and §182(a)(1) emissions inventory reporting requirements for nonattainment areas under the 2015 eight-hour ozone standard, including the DFW area.
-On June 29, 2021, the EPA published final approval of the EIs for the HGB, DFW, and Bexar County 2015 ozone nonattainment areas ( 86 FR 34139 ).
-On September 9, 2021, the EPA published final approval of the nonattainment new source review and emissions statement portions of this SIP revision ( 86 FR 50456 ).
+On June 29, 2021, EPA published final approval of the EIs for the HGB, DFW, and Bexar County 2015 ozone nonattainment areas ( 86 FR 34139 ).
+On September 9, 2021, EPA published final approval of the nonattainment new source review and emissions statement portions of this SIP revision ( 86 FR 50456 ).

-On October 7, 2022 the EPA reclassified the nine-county DFW nonattainment area from marginal to moderate for the 2015 eight-hour ozone NAAQS, effective November 7, 2022 ( 87 FR 60897 ).
+On October 7, 2022, EPA reclassified the nine-county DFW nonattainment area from marginal to moderate for the 2015 eight-hour ozone NAAQS, effective November 7, 2022 ( 87 FR 60897 ).
 Under a moderate classification, the DFW area is required to attain the 2015 eight-hour ozone standard by the end of 2023 to meet an August 3, 2024 attainment date.

 2008 Eight-Hour Ozone Standard (2008 to Present)

-On March 27, 2008, the EPA revised the primary and secondary eight-hour ozone standard to 0.075 ppm ( 73 FR 16436 ).
-On March 10, 2009, the governor recommended to the EPA that Collin, Dallas, Denton, Ellis, Hood, Johnson, Kaufman, Parker, Rockwall, and Tarrant counties be designated nonattainment for the 2008 eight-hour ozone standard (see the governor's letter to EPA region 6 ).
+On March 27, 2008, EPA revised the primary and secondary eight-hour ozone standard to 0.075 ppm ( 73 FR 16436 ).
+On March 10, 2009, the governor recommended to EPA that Collin, Dallas, Denton, Ellis, Hood, Johnson, Kaufman, Parker, Rockwall, and Tarrant counties be designated nonattainment for the 2008 eight-hour ozone standard (see the governor's letter to EPA region 6 ).
 All of the counties except Hood were previously designated nonattainment under the 1997 eight-hour ozone standard (0.08 ppm).

-In September 2009, the EPA announced it would reconsider the 2008 NAAQS and on January 19, 2010, proposed to lower the primary ozone standard to a range of 0.060–0.070 ppm, and proposed a separate secondary standard based on cumulative seasonal average ozone concentrations.
-On September 2, 2011, President Obama announced that he had requested the EPA withdraw the proposed reconsidered ozone standard.
+In September 2009, EPA announced it would reconsider the 2008 NAAQS and on January 19, 2010, proposed to lower the primary ozone standard to a range of 0.060–0.070 ppm, and proposed a separate secondary standard based on cumulative seasonal average ozone concentrations.
+On September 2, 2011, President Obama announced that he had requested EPA withdraw the proposed reconsidered ozone standard.

-In a memo dated September 22, 2011 from EPA Assistant Administrator Gina McCarthy, the EPA announced that it would proceed with initial area designations under the 2008 eight-hour ozone standard, starting with the recommendations states made in 2009 and updating them with the most current, certified air quality data (2008 through 2010).
-On October 31, 2011, the governor sent a revised recommendation to the EPA that Collin, Dallas, Denton, Ellis, Johnson, Kaufman, Parker, Rockwall, and Tarrant Counties be designated nonattainment for the 2008 eight-hour ozone standard based on 2008 through 2010 air quality data (see the governor's revised recommendation ).
-The EPA sent a letter to the governor on December 9, 2011, responding to the state’s recommendations for area designations under the 2008 eight-hour ozone standard (see the EPA's letter to the governor ).
-In that letter, the EPA indicated that it intended to modify the state's recommended DFW nonattainment area designation to include Hood and Wise Counties.
+In a memo dated September 22, 2011 from EPA Assistant Administrator Gina McCarthy, EPA announced that it would proceed with initial area designations under the 2008 eight-hour ozone standard, starting with the recommendations states made in 2009 and updating them with the most current, certified air quality data (2008 through 2010).
+On October 31, 2011, the governor sent a revised recommendation to EPA that Collin, Dallas, Denton, Ellis, Johnson, Kaufman, Parker, Rockwall, and Tarrant Counties be designated nonattainment for the 2008 eight-hour ozone standard based on 2008 through 2010 air quality data (see the governor's revised recommendation ).
+EPA sent a letter to the governor on December 9, 2011, responding to the state’s recommendations for area designations under the 2008 eight-hour ozone standard (see the EPA's letter to the governor ).
+In that letter, EPA indicated that it intended to modify the state's recommended DFW nonattainment area designation to include Hood and Wise Counties.

-On May 21, 2012, the EPA published in the Federal Register final designations for the 2008 eight-hour ozone standard ( 77 FR 30088 ).
+On May 21, 2012, EPA published in the Federal Register final designations for the 2008 eight-hour ozone standard ( 77 FR 30088 ).
 A 10-county DFW area including Collin, Dallas, Denton, Ellis, Johnson, Kaufman, Parker, Rockwall, Tarrant, and Wise Counties was designated nonattainment and classified moderate under the 2008 eight-hour ozone standard, effective July 20, 2012.
 The DFW area includes the nine counties that were designated nonattainment under the 1997 eight-hour ozone standard in addition to Wise County.
 Hood County was designated attainment/unclassifiable.
 The attainment deadline for the DFW moderate nonattainment area was originally established as December 31, 2018.

 On July 2, 2014, the commission adopted a SIP revision to satisfy the FCAA, §172(c)(3) and §182(a)(1) emissions inventory reporting requirements for the HGB and DFW nonattainment areas under the 2008 eight-hour ozone standard.
-The EPA published direct final approval of this SIP revision in the February 20, 2015 Federal Register ( 80 FR 9204 ).
+EPA published direct final approval of this SIP revision in the February 20, 2015 Federal Register ( 80 FR 9204 ).

-On December 10, 2014, the commission approved two proposed revisions to the Texas SIP for the DFW moderate nonattainment area for the 2008 eight-hour ozone standard: the DFW Attainment Demonstration SIP Revision for the 2008 Eight-Hour Ozone Standard (Non-Rule Project No. 2013-015-SIP-NR) and the DFW RFP SIP Revision for the 2008 Eight-Hour Ozone Standard (Non-Rule Project No. 2013-014-SIP-NR).
+On December 10, 2014, the commission approved two proposed revisions to the Texas SIP for the DFW moderate nonattainment area for the 2008 eight-hour ozone standard: the DFW Attainment Demonstration SIP Revision for the 2008 Eight-Hour Ozone Standard (Non-Rule Project No. 2013-015-SIP-NR) and the DFW Reasonable Further Progress (RFP) SIP Revision for the 2008 Eight-Hour Ozone Standard (Non-Rule Project No. 2013-014-SIP-NR).
 The proposed Attainment Demonstration SIP revision also contained revisions to 30 TAC Chapter 115 and Chapter 117.
 Following proposal of these SIP revisions, the attainment date for the DFW 2008 eight-hour ozone moderate nonattainment area changed from December 31, 2018 to July 20, 2018, as a result of a December 23, 2014 D.C.
-Circuit Court ruling and the EPA’s final 2008 ozone SIP requirements rule.
+Circuit Court ruling and EPA’s final 2008 ozone SIP requirements rule.
 Because the attainment year ozone season is the ozone season immediately preceding a nonattainment area’s attainment date, the attainment year for the DFW moderate nonattainment area also changed from 2018 to 2017.

-Due to the timing of the court’s ruling and the EPA’s subsequent rulemaking action, it was not possible to complete all work necessary for the DFW Attainment Demonstration SIP revision to demonstrate attainment in 2017.
+Due to the timing of the court’s ruling and EPA’s subsequent rulemaking action, it was not possible to complete all work necessary for the DFW Attainment Demonstration SIP revision to demonstrate attainment in 2017.
 Therefore, the adopted DFW Attainment Demonstration SIP Revision for the 2008 Eight-Hour Ozone Standard included the work completed to date to demonstrate that the DFW nonattainment area would attain the 2008 eight-hour ozone NAAQS by 2018, as proposed, and also demonstrated progress toward attainment by the revised 2017 attainment year along with a commitment to develop a new Attainment Demonstration SIP revision for the DFW 2008 eight-hour ozone moderate nonattainment area for a 2017 attainment year.
 The DFW Attainment Demonstration SIP revision for the 2018 attainment year was adopted by the commission on June 3, 2015.
 The DFW 2008 Eight-Hour Ozone Attainment Demonstration SIP Revision for the 2017 Attainment Year was adopted by the commission on July 6, 2016.

 In order to address the change in the attainment year in the DFW RFP SIP revision, the adopted DFW RFP SIP Revision for the 2008 Eight-Hour Ozone Standard provided a required RFP analysis for the 2017 attainment year, including a contingency plan and a motor vehicle emissions budget (MVEB).
 The RFP SIP revision also demonstrated an 18% emissions reduction in ozone precursors from the 2011 base year through a 2018 attainment year, a 3% emissions reduction demonstration for contingency for each milestone year, and RFP MVEB for each milestone year, as proposed, in the event that the 2018 attainment year requirement was reinstated.
 The DFW RFP SIP revision was adopted by the commission on June 3, 2015.
-The 2017 Wise County RFP demonstration in the adopted DFW RFP SIP revision used a transfer of excess VOC reductions from the nine-county area previously designated as nonattainment to the newly designated Wise County.
-Upon notification that the option to transfer creditable VOC reductions between county groups was no longer available per the EPA's final 2008 Ozone Standard SIP Requirements Rule ( 80 FR 12264 ), the TCEQ corrected the adopted DFW RFP analyses to remove the VOC reduction transfer and credit emission reductions from drilling rig controls that were available but had not been credited.
-The corrections were submitted to the EPA in an April 22, 2016 technical supplement .
-The EPA approved the DFW RFP SIP revision on December 7, 2016 ( 81 FR 88124 ).
+The 2017 Wise County RFP demonstration in the adopted DFW RFP SIP revision used a transfer of excess volatile organic compounds (VOC) reductions from the nine-county area previously designated as nonattainment to the newly designated Wise County.
+Upon notification that the option to transfer creditable VOC reductions between county groups was no longer available per the EPA's final 2008 Ozone Standard SIP Requirements Rule ( 80 FR 12264 ), TCEQ corrected the adopted DFW RFP analyses to remove the VOC reduction transfer and credit emission reductions from drilling rig controls that were available but had not been credited.
+The corrections were submitted to EPA in an April 22, 2016 technical supplement .
+EPA approved the DFW RFP SIP revision on December 7, 2016 ( 81 FR 88124 ).

-On October 5, 2017, the EPA published proposed approval of VOC Reasonably Available Control Technology (RACT) ( 82 FR 46450 ) and published final approval on December 21, 2017 ( 82 FR 60546 ).
+On October 5, 2017, EPA published proposed approval of VOC Reasonably Available Control Technology (RACT) ( 82 FR 46450 ) and published final approval on December 21, 2017 ( 82 FR 60546 ).

-On September 22, 2017, the EPA published final conditional approval of the NOX RACT for the DFW 2008 Eight-Hour ozone standard nonattainment area with an effective date of October 23, 2017 ( 82 FR 44320 ).
-On August 8, 2018, the commission adopted the DFW 2008 Eight-Hour Ozone Standard Nonattainment Area RACT Update SIP revision (Non-Rule Project No. 2017-001-SIP-NR) to address the EPA’s final conditional approval through a voluntary Agreed Order No. 2017-1648-SIP (Non-Rule Project No. 2018-010-SIP-NR), with TXI Operations, LP.
+On September 22, 2017, EPA published final conditional approval of the NOX RACT for the DFW 2008 Eight-Hour ozone standard nonattainment area with an effective date of October 23, 2017 ( 82 FR 44320 ).
+On August 8, 2018, the commission adopted the DFW 2008 Eight-Hour Ozone Standard Nonattainment Area RACT Update SIP revision (Non-Rule Project No. 2017-001-SIP-NR) to address EPA’s final conditional approval through a voluntary Agreed Order No. 2017-1648-SIP (Non-Rule Project No. 2018-010-SIP-NR), with TXI Operations, LP.
 On February 22, 2019 the EPA published a final action to approve the DFW RACT Update SIP revision and to convert the September 22, 2018 conditional approval to full approval ( 84 FR 5601 ).

-On February 16, 2018, the United States Court of Appeals for the District of Columbia Circuit issued an opinion in the case South Coast Air Quality Management District vs. EPA, 882 F.3d 1138 (D.C.
+On February 16, 2018, the U.S. Court of Appeals for the D.C.
+Circuit issued an opinion in the case South Coast Air Quality Management District vs. EPA, 882 F.3d 1138 (D.C.
 Cir.
 2018) .
-The court's decision vacated parts of the EPA's final 2008 eight-hour ozone standard SIP requirements rule, including the redesignation substitute, removal of anti-backsliding requirements for areas designated nonattainment under the 1997 eight-hour ozone NAAQS, waiving requirements for transportation conformity for maintenance areas under the 1997 eight-hour ozone NAAQS, and elimination of the requirement to submit a second 10-year maintenance plan.
+The court's decision vacated parts of EPA's final 2008 eight-hour ozone standard SIP requirements rule, including the redesignation substitute, removal of anti-backsliding requirements for areas designated nonattainment under the 1997 eight-hour ozone NAAQS, waiving requirements for transportation conformity for maintenance areas under the 1997 eight-hour ozone NAAQS, and elimination of the requirement to submit a second 10-year maintenance plan.
 In response to the ruling, the commission adopted the DFW Redesignation Request and Maintenance Plan for the One-Hour and 1997 Eight-Hour Ozone Standards SIP Revision on March 27, 2019.
 See the 1997 Eight-Hour Ozone Standard and the One-Hour Ozone Standard sections below for more information.

-On August 23, 2019, the EPA reclassified the 10-county DFW nonattainment area from moderate to serious for the 2008 eight-hour ozone NAAQS, effective September 23, 2019 ( 84 FR 44238 ).
+On August 23, 2019, EPA reclassified the 10-county DFW nonattainment area from moderate to serious for the 2008 eight-hour ozone NAAQS, effective September 23, 2019 ( 84 FR 44238 ).
 The attainment date for serious nonattainment areas was July 20, 2021 with a 2020 attainment year.
 On March 4, 2020, the commission adopted the DFW Serious Classification Attainment Demonstration SIP Revision for the 2008 Eight-Hour Ozone NAAQS and the DFW and HGB Serious Classification RFP SIP Revision for the 2008 Eight-Hour Ozone NAAQS.
-The SIP revisions were submitted to the EPA on May 13, 2020.
+The SIP revisions were submitted to EPA on May 13, 2020.
 Serious classification attainment demonstration and RFP SIP revisions were due to the EPA by August 3, 2020.
-On October 9, 2020, the EPA proposed approval of the RFP SIP revision ( 85 FR 64084 ).
+On October 9, 2020, EPA proposed approval of the RFP SIP revision ( 85 FR 64084 ).

-On June 20, 2021, the commission adopted the Chapter 115 VOC RACT Rules to address the EPA's 2016 Oil and Natural Gas Industry Control Techniques Guidelines (CTG) for the DFW 2008 eight-hour ozone nonattainment area.
+On June 20, 2021, the commission adopted the Chapter 115 VOC RACT Rules to address EPA's 2016 Oil and Natural Gas Industry Control Techniques Guidelines (CTG) for the DFW 2008 eight-hour ozone nonattainment area.

-On March 25, 2021, the TCEQ submitted the 2008 Eight-Hour Ozone NAAQS Milestone Compliance Demonstration for the 2020 Calendar Year for the DFW serious nonattainment area.
-The EPA responded with a letter of adequacy on July 1, 2021.
+On March 25, 2021, TCEQ submitted the 2008 Eight-Hour Ozone NAAQS Milestone Compliance Demonstration for the 2020 Calendar Year for the DFW serious nonattainment area.
+EPA responded with a letter of adequacy on July 1, 2021.

-On October 7, 2022 the EPA reclassified the 10-county DFW nonattainment area from serious to severe for the 2008 eight-hour ozone NAAQS, effective November 7, 2022 ( 87 FR 60926 ).
+On October 7, 2022, EPA reclassified the 10-county DFW nonattainment area from serious to severe for the 2008 eight-hour ozone NAAQS, effective November 7, 2022 ( 87 FR 60926 ).
 Under a severe classification, the DFW area is required to attain the 2008 eight-hour ozone standard by the end of 2026 to meet a July 20, 2027 attainment date.

 1997 Eight-Hour Ozone Standard (1997 to 2015)

-In July 1997, the EPA announced a revised NAAQS for ground-level ozone.
-The EPA phased out and replaced the previous one-hour standard with an eight-hour standard set at 0.08 ppm to protect the public health against longer exposure to this air pollutant.
+In July 1997, EPA announced a revised NAAQS for ground-level ozone.
+EPA phased out and replaced the previous one-hour standard with an eight-hour standard set at 0.08 ppm to protect the public health against longer exposure to this air pollutant.
 The eight-hour ozone standard became effective on September 16, 1997.

-Effective June 15, 2004, Collin, Dallas, Denton, Tarrant, Ellis, Johnson, Kaufman, Parker, and Rockwall Counties were designated nonattainment for the 1997 eight-hour ozone standard .
+Effective June 15, 2004, Collin, Dallas, Denton, Tarrant, Ellis, Johnson, Kaufman, Parker, and Rockwall Counties were designated nonattainment for the 1997 eight-hour ozone standard.
 The area was classified moderate nonattainment for the standard, with an attainment deadline of June 15, 2010.

-To satisfy the requirements of Phase I of the 1997 eight-hour ozone standard implementation rule ( 69 FR 23951 ), the TCEQ adopted the DFW Eight-Hour Ozone Five Percent Increment of Progress SIP Revision on April 27, 2005 and submitted it to the EPA.
-The revision used a 5% increment of progress from the area’s 2002 emissions baseline beyond the reductions from federal and state measures already approved by the EPA and was the first DFW SIP revision submitted under the 1997 eight-hour ozone standard.
+To satisfy the requirements of Phase I of the 1997 eight-hour ozone standard implementation rule ( 69 FR 23951 ), TCEQ adopted the DFW Eight-Hour Ozone Five Percent Increment of Progress SIP Revision on April 27, 2005 and submitted it to EPA.
+The revision used a 5% increment of progress from the area’s 2002 emissions baseline beyond the reductions from federal and state measures already approved by EPA and was the first DFW SIP revision submitted under the 1997 eight-hour ozone standard.

-The EPA approved the May 2007 DFW RFP SIP revision (which included an updated MVEB and emissions inventory) on October 7, 2008 ( 73 FR 58475 ).
+EPA approved the May 2007 DFW RFP SIP revision (which included an updated MVEB and emissions inventory) on October 7, 2008 ( 73 FR 58475 ).

 • Conditional approval of the 2009 attainment MVEBs, Reasonably Available Control Measures (RACM) demonstration, and failure-to-attain contingency plan.